TcMenu/tcMenu/README.md

 * No virtuals in the whole menuitem strucutre, although the signatures are near identical - infact the new signature is better, as it hides away the PROGMEM near completely.
 * Removed the interface for the high level remote management, there was no need for it, it was just a cost.
 * Removed the need to call menuItemChanged on menu manager, it's done automatically now.
-* On AVR, a reasonably sized menu with Serial and Ethernet now fits.
+* On smaller boards such as Uno, a reasonably sized menu with Serial and Ethernet now fits again.
 * At the same time, the embedded code will be moved into a new project tcMenuArduino, tcMenuAdaGfx and tcMenuLiquidCrystal.
 This allows it to be installed by library managers once a bit more stable.
 * Remote code will be moved into a separate set of files, included as needed, this will reduce the size for people not wanting remote capabilities, or wanting only Serial remote.